 - your midwife or doctor haven’t said not to have sex

 It might feel different, but it won't harm your baby.

 If your partner is bleeding or there are other problems - such as a placenta close to the cervix, you might be advised not to have sex.
 You can support her by being understanding, and finding other ways to be intimate, such as kissing, cuddling and massage.

 The second trimester

-The second trimester is the time to start thinking seriously about finances, your relationship, wills and life insurance.
-Communicating openly and honestly with your partner will help create the positive relationship you will need as parents.
+It is important to communicate openly and honestly with your partner, even if some topics are difficult.
+This will help build the positive relationship you will need as parents.

 Later in the pregnancy

 The third trimester is often when pregnancy gets real for partners.
 Here are some things you can do to help:

 - Go with your partner for check-ups.
 These are more frequent towards the end of pregnancy.